"Less is more" some say, but well it all depends to what is your favorite gear you cannot live without.

 V-log lenses: 7 Artisan 7,5mm Fisheye & Lumix G X Vario 14-42 mm Power I.O.S.

-Both lenses are mostly used for V-logs, or what I normally call A-roll.
+Both lenses are mostly used for V-logs, or what I normally call A-roll, though the wide angle is mostly for timelapses..
 That is where I normally talk to the camera.
 The Lumix one I got second handed.
 It is an automatic lens, with a stabilization, zoom and focus switch.
 Its a good lens because it easy to film with and carry.
 The picture still quality is very good, though its not the one who gives me the best video results.
 The 7.5 mm is a cheap fish eye lens, solid build.
 It gives a quite good picture and where Im quite impress with the wide angle it can give without to much distortion.
 It also gives great astrophotography do to ss and wide angle combination.
 Cons is that is a manual lens.
 There is a separate blog post on it here.

 Main Camera: Lumix G9